Rajeev0651/Pattern-Generator/README.md

 # Pattern-Generator
-Pattern generator in command line dialog box
+Pattern generator in command line dialog box.
 OpenCV python library is used to process the image and get important details.

-Cpp is used to display the pattern from data generated from python of image.
+C++ is used to display the pattern from data generated from python of image.

 Steps to run: